-At this age, your toddler’s taste preferences are still developing, so it’s perfectly normal if he doesn’t seem interested in a new food right away.
+At this age, your toddler’s taste preferences are still developing, so it’s perfectly normal if they don’t seem interested in a new food right away.
 It takes time for kids to learn to like new foods with flavors, tastes and textures that are different from what they’re used to.

-To make it easier on you and your toddler, use these five food parenting tips when introducing new foods:
+To make it easier on you and your toddler, use these 5 tips when introducing new foods:

 - Introduce new foods with old favorites.
-Seeing a favorite on his plate makes the new food less scary.
-Plus, if he chooses not to try the new food he will still have something to eat.
+Seeing a favorite on your child's plate makes the new food less scary.
+Plus, if they choose not to try the new food they will still have something to eat.

 - Offer without pressuring.
-Toddlers are headstrong, so allow him to decide whether or not to try a new food.
-Encourage him to try it without forcing him.
+Toddlers are headstrong, so allow your child to decide whether or not to try a new food.
+Encourage them to try it without forcing them.

 - Offer a small portion.
-Put a little bit of each food on his plate, telling him what it is.
+Put a little bit of each food on your child's plate, telling them what it is.
 A small spoonful of a new food is less overwhelming than a big helping.
-If he likes it, you can always give him more.
+If your child likes it, you can always give them more.

-- Let him see you enjoy the food.
-He wants to be just like you, so if he sees you loving the new food, he’s more likely to follow your lead.
+- Let them see you enjoy the food.
+Your child wants to be just like you, so if they see you loving the new food, they're more likely to follow your lead.

 - Try, try again.
-He may try it; he may not.
+Your child may try it; they may not.
 And that’s OK.
-Some kids need to see a new food up to 15 times before trying it, so don’t give up.
+Some kids need to see a new food 10 to 15 times before trying it, so don’t give up.